 In Alberta, the majority of the health professions are regulated under the Health Professions Act (HPA).
 This piece of legislation acts as a legal framework by which the health professions or ‘colleges’ operate and regulate its activity.
 Self-regulated colleges are governed by a board of directors or council made up of elected members of the profession along with government-appointed members.

-The college’s role, as outlined in the HPA is clear:
+The college’s role, as outlined in the HPA is clear.
+It must:

 a. must carry out its activities and govern its regulated members in a manner that protects and serves the public interest,